JuanIrache/gopro-telemetry/readme.md

 - **geoidHeight** (boolean) Saves the altitude offset without applying it, for third party processing.
 Only relevant when _ellipsoid_ is enabled.
 - **GPS5Precision** (number) Will filter out GPS5 samples where the Dilution of Precision is higher than specified (under 500 should be good).
 - **GPS5Fix** (number) Will filter out GPS5 samples where the type of GPS lock is lower than specified (0: no lock, 2: 2D lock, 3: 3D Lock).
 - **preset** (string) Will convert the final output to the specified format.
 Some formats will force certain options.
-See below.
+See details below.
 - **name** (string) Some preset formats (gpx) accept a name value that will be included in the file.

 All options default to _null/false_.
 Using filters to retrieve the desired results reduces the processing time.